 Around that time, God kept telling me repeatedly that He was proud of me as a worship leader and that I was “enough.”
 After three people prayed the same thing over me within a single week, I accepted that God was really trying to get this message across.
 Okay, God was proud of me.
+Fine.
 But I couldn’t really feel it.
 I couldn’t entirely grasp what that meant and how it should affect me.
 It was a truth that was coming through my ears, but bouncing off of my heart.
 So I asked God to help me understand.

-I went to an evening worship service that night expecting a God encounter.
+I went to an evening worship service that night hoping to encounter God.
 What I didn’t foresee was all the stuff in my heart that was about to get exposed.

 Make His praise glorious

 As we sang out, “Make His praise glorious,” I broke down weeping, because I realized that was my desire.
 That’s what it was.
 And that was why I felt so frustrated.
 “I want to make Your praise glorious!”
 I cried out.
 “But I can’t!
-What do I have to bring to You?
 My talent, my skills, my heart, it’s not enough!”
 Finally, I was able to admit how I really felt.
 “I’m not enough!”
 I yelled.
 “How could I possibly be enough?!”

 That calmed me down.
 That made some sense to me.

 I don’t want to say that God was yelling at me, but His tone was very strong.
-(Once again, I am reminded of the story of Moses and the burning bush––I am so much like Moses!)
 I began trembling under the power of His words.
-He is God; I am not.
-Who am I to question His decisions?
+God is God; I am not.
+Who am I to question God’s decisions?
 The only proper place for me is to be in submission to Him, even if what He is saying is that He wants to elevate me beyond where I am comfortable.
-I am not qualified to question Him.
+I am not qualified to question God.
 So I decided to submit.

-I have to say, that moment changed my life.
-As a worshiper, as a praise leader, and as a servant of God.
+I have to say, that moment changed everything.
+As a worshipper, as a praise leader, and as a servant of God.
 It changed my perspective.
 As did a more recent encounter with God.

-A few weeks ago, there was a Sunday when I was feeling weary and less-than-excited about having to be part of the praise team that day.
+A few weeks ago, I was feeling weary and less-than-excited about having to be part of the praise team that day.
 (To be honest, there is often a heaviness I have to push through.
 The spiritual battle is real.)
 But as I was lifting my hands in worship before service, God reminded me of a story my grandmother shared with me for the first time this past year.

 Apparently, when I was about three or four years old, my grandmother took me to a worship service at some random Pentecostal church.
-I have no memory of this event, and had always thought my personal experience of the charismatic churches was non-existent until after college.
+I have no memory of this event, and had always thought my personal experience of charismatic worship was non-existent until after college.
 But my grandmother said that I went crazy dancing and singing in that church.
-She laughed as she said it––”You went crazy!”
+She laughed as she said it: “You went crazy!”
 When I heard that, it touched something deep inside me.

-So I was always an extravagant worshiper, from the beginning.
+So I was always an extravagant worshiper, from the beginning, I thought.